sean-sj-jung/sean-sj-jung.github.io/_posts/2024-11-01-InterestingMath.md

 S_2 = 20 \times 255 = 5100.
 \]

----

-## Putting It All Together

-The total sum of all payoffs over the 600 equally likely outcomes is
+Therefore, the total sum of all payoffs over the 600 equally likely outcomes is

 \[
 S = S_1 + S_2 = (-210) + 5100 = 4890.